 Frances enjoys many other interests and hobbies in life.

 Between 2002 and 2015 she was a competitive adult figure skater, skating in competitions both locally and nationally.

 After retirement from skating, Frances returned to Classical Guitar studies in 2014 (after a 27 year hiatus), and in 2015 passed her 6th grade AMEB practical exam with Honours.

-In 2016 she passed her 7th grade AMEB practical exam with Honours,and is currently working on 8th grade for 2019.
+In 2016 she passed her 7th grade AMEB practical exam with Honours,and is currently working on 8th grade.

 She has also passed her 1st, 2nd and 3rd grade music theory exams all with High Distinctions, with a recent pass with Honours for her 4th grade theory exam.

-She also enjoys Reading, Sewing, Busking and spending time with her children, who are now all young adults.
+She also enjoys Reading, Sewing, Cooking and spending time with her children, who are now all young adults.